ADOPTING A PET

 Finding your new best friend is easy:

 Step 1.
-It all starts with a visit to either our Stanton and Georgetown shelter.
+It all starts with a visit to our Stanton shelter.
 Our staff can give you all the guidance you need and provide you with an Adoption Questionnaire.
 The questionnaire will help us learn more about you so that we can help match you with the perfect pet.

 Step 2.
 If you find a pet you’d love to adopt, we’ll review your Adoption Application with you and make sure the situation is best for the animal and you.